Governor's order allows all libraries, archives and museums to reopen with guidelines

 Tell your legislators to include Museums in COVID-19 economic stimulus packages

-The American Alliance of Museums has calculated that museums are losing at least $33 million a day due to closures as a result of COVID-19, will be in desperate need of significant federal support and that we needed to urge the U.S. Congress to include at least $4 billion for nonprofit museums in economic relief legislation to provide emergency assistance through June.
-Museums Alaska has signed on to this letter urging Congress to support museums.
+The American Alliance of Museums has calculated that museums are losing at least $33 million a day due to closures as a result of COVID-19, will be in desperate need of significant federal support.
+Please urge the U.S. Congress to include museums in economic relief legislation to provide emergency assistance.

-Take Action TODAY: Use this information to craft your own letter, or use the template shared on AAM's website.
+Take Action TODAY: Use the template shared on AAM's website to share your message with congress.
 Find your legislators' contact information here.

-Museums Alaska will be holding a "distance networking" event this Friday, March 20th at 12:00pm.
+Museums Alaska will be holding a "distance networking" event every other week on Thursdays at 12:00pm.
 Join to check in with your colleagues (from a safe distance!) using Zoom meeting software.
 If there are many participants, we will assign participants into "breakout rooms".
-Connect by following this link at 12pm on Friday: https://zoom.us/j/9074745484.
+Find the event details here.